edawson/gfakluge/paper/paper.md

 to the development community in the short term.

 # Integrating GFAKluge into an existing program
-As an example of how to use the GFAKluge API, we examine its use in the variation graph toolkit [vg](https://github.com/vgteam/vg) [@vg]. vg creates string graphs from assemblies and population variation that are then used for read mapping and variant calling.
+As an example of how to use the GFAKluge API, we briefly summarize its use in the variation graph toolkit [vg](https://github.com/vgteam/vg) [@vg]. vg creates bidirected sequence graphs from assemblies and population variation that can then be used for read mapping and variant calling.
 We incorporated
-GFAKluge for input and output of GFA in vg, replacing an existing parser.
+GFAKluge in vg to support input and output of GFA.
 Reading in a GFA file requires one line of code and is agnostic to the GFA version used.
-Converting from GFA to vg's internal structures and vice versa requires forty source lines of code.
+Converting from GFA to vg's internal structures and vice versa requires approximately forty lines of code.
 Changing output from
 GFA v1.0 to GFA v2.0 requires a single API call.
-This allows vg to take assemblies in GFA format from TwoPaCo and other assembly algorithms.
+This allows vg to take assemblies in GFA format from TwoPaCo and many other assembly algorithms.
-The gfak command line tools can be used to calculate assembly statistics on assemblies produced by vg.
+The gfak command line tools can be used to calculate assembly graph statistics on graphs produced by vg.